magnetsystems/r2m-cli/README.md

 ### Questions?

 We are constantly adding features and welcome your feedback.
-Please, ask questions or reports issues [here](https://github.com/magnetsystems/r2m-cli/issues)
+Please, ask questions or report issues [here](https://github.com/magnetsystems/r2m-cli/issues)

 ## License